 Remote workers stood out here most often planning to use ready to cook boxed meal subscriptions like Hello Fresh.
 Those 44 or younger were most likely to stick with meal delivery apps like DoorDash, while the 30–44 age group often anticipated ordering groceries online and picking them up and/or having them delivered.

-Financing Your Future Food
+Financing Your Future Food (and Saving)

 Even groceries can take a toll on the wallet and that’s before you consider the economic turmoil that the pandemic’s already caused.
 Respondents were most likely to be spending upwards of $300 each month, even if they purchased all of their meals from the grocery store.
 Takeout appeared to be a luxury that few planned on continuing, even if they had previously afforded the behavior.